docker/machine/README.md

 # Docker Machine

 Machine makes it really easy to create Docker hosts on local hypervisors and cloud providers.
-It create servers, installs Docker on them, then configures the Docker client to talk to them.
+It creates servers, installs Docker on them, then configures the Docker client to talk to them.

 It works a bit like this: